Our legal obligation to provide information

 There are a variety of ways for requests for customer information to be made.

 We receive court orders such as subpoenas and coronial requests which require us to provide customer information.

 We also receive warrants, which can require us to provide access to the content of stored communications, or real-time access to communications as they are carried over our network.

 Some agencies are able to access the Integrated Public Number Database (IPND) which holds information on every phone number from every service provider in Australia, including the service and directory addresses provided by the customer.
 This database is managed by Telstra as part of our carrier licence issued by the Australia Government.

 How are requests for information reviewed?

 Under Australian law, the privacy of your personal information is strictly protected.
-To protect your privacy, Telstra carefully assesses each request and only discloses customer information if the request is in accordance with the law.
+To protect your privacy, Telstra ensures that each request meets legislative requirements and only discloses customer information if the request is required or authorised by law.

 When responding to lawful requests for customer information from agencies, we aim never to interfere with our customers’ legitimate use and enjoyment of our services.

-Will I be informed if a requested has been made for my information?
+Will I be informed if a request has been made for my information?